A Compassionate Approach to Emotional Eating Great Lakes Psychology Group

 a compassionate approach to emotional eating

-For those of us who engage in emotional eating, it can seem to be a mysterious process.
+For those of us who engage in emotional eating, it can seem to be a mysterious process and can be hard to take a compassionate approach to emotional eating.
 Why do we do it?
 What is the payoff?
 In practice, it is often quite straightforward.
 Consider the scenario below.

 You have just had the worst day of your life.
 The car wouldn’t start, so you were late for work…again!
 One thing led to another all day until, by the time you arrived home, you would have done anything to make the pain and frustration go away.
 You rush to the refrigerator, tear open the door, and grab the first thing you see – yum, gourmet ice cream!
 You sink into the bliss of taste, pleasure, and oblivion, and your horrible day recedes into the distance.
 But when you eventually come up for air, you are full…ugh…too full.
 You are groggy, sated, and somewhat comforted.
 But now there is a new problem…the shame kicks in, and the self-judging voices follow close behind: “You blew it!
 You always blow it.
 Why can’t you control yourself?
 You’ll never get a grip.
 You’ll never lose weight.
 You’ll never succeed at anything.”